catdogbird3/A3C_Multi-Agent_Highway_Simulation/README.md

 ## Features
 - **A3C Algorithm**: Implementation of the Advantage Actor-Critic (A3C) algorithm for multi-agent training.
 - **Highway Environment**: Simulates a roundabout environment where multiple agents interact.
-- **System Integrity Check**: Ensures the system's integrity and consistency.
+- **System Integrity Check**: - **Simulated Roundabout**: Simulates a roundabout environment for testing multi-agent interaction and behavior.

 ## Project Structure
 - `A3C.PY`: The main file implementing the A3C algorithm, including the environment setup, model definition, and training loop.